States move forward with their own health care priorities has been saved

 The takeaway: More variation, changing state-federal partnerships

-One of the most salient trends in state Medicaid is that the “patchwork quilt” of health care programs across the country is about to get even patchier, with greater state-by-state variation as individual states pursue their own priorities.
+One of the most salient trends in state Medicaid expansion is that the “patchwork quilt” of health care programs across the country is about to get even patchier, with greater state-by-state variation as individual states pursue their own priorities.
 However, even as they go their own way, states will continue to rely on federal agencies such as HHS and CMS for financial and technical support.
 It is the strength of these state-federal partnerships that will likely determine the success of state health reform efforts, now and in the future.

 About the Center for Government Insights